CASE-Association/CBR-1/README.md

 ## Wiring
 Connectors can be soldered to the ports for 6-12 V, powersupply (marked "PSU" or "6V"), motor A and motor B if you like.
 This makes it easier to detach parts of the robot without needing to desolder anything.
 In the example on page 1, 90° male pin connectors are used on the PCB while the motors and batteries all have female pin connectors soldered to their respective cables.

+### Batterypacks
+If you only want to use one switch, use it with the 9V battery.
+This ensures that the only switch used is turning the Arduino Nano on/off (since the 9-12V port is powering the Nano and PSU/6V is powering the motors).
+The switch can be between the battery and the positive or the negative pin on the PSU/6V ports, since it's breaking the circuit.
+We soldered the already attached red wire from the 9V battery to one pin on the switch, and then another wire (dupont-cable with one end cut off) on the other pin on the switch.
+Another dupont cable was soldered to the other wire from the battery holder to make sure it has a female connector.

+The same was done with the 4xAA battery holder, but the wires were soldered to the pins since this particular battery holder does not come with wires already attached.

+Repeat this for the other pack, but ignore the switch if you do not want to use two of them.
+Remember, having control over both batterypacks while the robot is in action is very helpful.
+We recommend two switches!

 ![top](https://github.com/CASE-Association/CBR-1/blob/main/Pictures/90degreeConnectors.jpg)
 ![top](https://github.com/CASE-Association/CBR-1/blob/main/Pictures/4xAA.jpg)